The Telltale Signs: When to Remove a Tree

 FAQs

-How do I know if a tree is dead?
+How can I tell whether a tree is dead?

-What are the warning signs of a tree that is diseased?
+What are the symptoms of a diseased tree?

-Is it safe to take down the tree by yourself?
+Is it safe to remove a tree yourself?

 Conclusion